redpanda-data/connect/website/docs/components/about.md

 pipeline:
   processors:
-    - filter_parts: # This is a processor
-        resource: bar_condition # This is a reference to a condition
-    - dedupe: # This is another processor
+    - dedupe: # This is a processor
         cache: baz_cache # This is a reference to a cache
         hash: xxhash
         key: ${! json("id") }